visualizenews/corona/index.markdown

     of active cases and the number of people who recovered.
 It is clear how few north-italian regions (Lombardy, Emilia-Romagna, and Veneto) are the epicenters of the infection in Italy.
-To better frame the impact of the epidemic on the economy, consider that Lombardy alone contributes to more that 20% of Italian GDP.
+To better frame the impact of the epidemic on the economy, consider that Lombardy alone contributes to more than 22% of the Italian GDP.
   hidden: false
   centered_title: false
 - template: text-blocks